f2010126/FinalThesis/README.md

 # HPO
 ## Ray Cluster Test
 ### MetaDataCreation
-Relevant to training the surrogate
+Relevant to training the surrogate.
+Contains code to make the performance matrix, training data, train, optimise and predict with the model.

 ### RayCode
 Test stuff for Ray, trying the library and available optimisers of Ray Tune.